shivharis/turtlebot3_wiki/docs/source/pc_software.rst

 ..
 NOTE:: This instruction was tested on ``Ubuntu 16.04`` and ``ROS Kinetic Kame`` version.

-Install the Ubuntu in the remote PC (Desktop or Laptop PC)
+Install Ubuntu in the remote PC (Desktop or Laptop PC)
 -----------------------------------------------------------

 [``Remote PC``] Download the ``Ubuntu 16.04`` version on the remote PC from the following link.